thebrewery-craft-templates/nextjs-starter-kit/README.md

 ## Getting Started

-First, configure your Next.js to work with Craft's built-in backend API, edit `next.config.js` and paste the needed credentials.
+First, configure your Next.js to work with Craft's built-in backend API by editing `next.config.js` and paste the needed credentials.
 You can get the credentials from Craft Settings (https://craft.thebrewery.app/apps) page.

 ```
 ...